-Before the early 2000s, Justin Timberlake was just one of five members of beloved boy band *NSYNC.
+In the '90s and early '00s, Justin Timberlake was just one of five members of the beloved boy band *NSYNC.
 But by the mid-'00s, that all changed.
-In 2007, Timberlake's funky fresh album FutureSex/LoveSounds earned him two Grammys.
+In 2007, Timberlake's funky-fresh solo album FutureSex/LoveSounds earned him two Grammys.

 2008: Daniel Radcliffe

-Actor Daniel Radcliffe broke out of his Harry Potter shell in 2008, starring in the Broadway production of Equus and proving to his critics that he could do more than wave a wand around.
+Actor Daniel Radcliffe broke out of his Harry Potter shell in 2008, starring in the Broadway production of Equus and proving to his critics that he could do more than just cast spells.
 When the play opened, The New York Times wrote that Radcliffe had "successfully extricated himself from his cinematic alter ego."

 2009: Neil Patrick Harris

-A few years after the Harold & Kumar franchise revitalized his career, Neil Patrick Harris proved he was back in full force: In 2009, he was nominated for an Emmy for Outstanding Supporting Actor in a Comedy Series for playing womanizer Barney Stinson on the hit television show How I Met Your Mother.
+A few years after the Harold & Kumar franchise and some theater roles revitalized his career, Neil Patrick Harris proved he was back in full force: In 2009, he was nominated for an Emmy for Outstanding Supporting Actor in a Comedy Series for playing womanizer Barney Stinson on the hit television show How I Met Your Mother.

 2010: Usain Bolt